 The Roxbury Arts Group is proud to administer the Delaware County Arts Grant, a re-grant program of the New York State Council on the Arts, in Delaware County.
-Delaware County Arts Grant funds are used to support projects in three areas: Community Arts, Creative Learning formerly known as Arts Education, and Individual Artist.
+Delaware County Arts Grant funds are used to support projects in three areas: Community Arts, Creative Learning, and Individual Artist.
 Applicants to this grant can receive up to $5000 of funding.

 The Roxbury Arts Group is proud to be a part of the Statewide Community Regrant Program of NYSCA since 1986.
 The SCR program funds the Delaware County Arts Grants and all its programs, events and artists involved.
 The Roxbury Arts Group would like to thank all of its applicants through the years for keeping the arts an integral part of Delaware County.

 Community Arts grants constitute the majority of DEC re-grant activity.
 These grants provide support for arts and cultural projects to community-based organizations, groups, collectives or artists.
 Community Arts Grant support enables emerging artists and organizations to grow professionally and to enhance the cultural climate in communities and neighborhoods where they live and operate.

 Creative Learning grants support the role that local cultural organizations and/or individual artists play in engaging K-12 public school students, students in After-School programs, and students of all ages in Community-based Centers in rich artistic learning experiences.
 Arts Education funds are directed to cultural organizations and/or artists working in partnership with public schools or organizations.
 Projects must take place in schools and center on the development and implementation of sequential, skills-based study that incorporates one or more art forms and includes a minimum of 3 hands-on learning sessions with students.
 After-school and community-based learning place the emphasis on the depth and quality of the creative process through which participants learn through or about the arts.
 Projects must focus on the exploration of art and the artistic process.